Jeff McNeil: 2025

 On March 13, 2025, McNeil suffered a low-grade right oblique strain and would begin the season on the injured list.
 On April 24, the Mets activated him from the IL and made his season debut the next day against the Washington Nationals.
 In his debut, he went 1-for-4 with no walks in a 5–4 loss.
+McNeil made 122 appearances for New York on the year, slashing .243/.335/.411 with 12 home runs and 54 RBI.
+Following the season, McNeil underwent a procedure to address thoracic outlet syndrome.